apiato/documentation/docs/optional-components/criterias.md

 ### Definition {#definition}

-Criterias are classes used to hold and apply query condition when retrieving data from the database through a Repository.
+Criterias are classes that hold and apply query condition when retrieving data from the database through a Repository.

 Without using a Criteria class, you can add your query conditions to a Repository or to a Model as scope, but with Criterias, your query conditions can be shared across multiple Models and Repositories.
 It allows you to define the query condition once and use it anywhere in the App.